Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-28: Volunteers are welcome to translate parts of this document into english.
 Just make a pull request.

 2025-01-28: Announcements are out, giving a flexible starting time between 18:00 and 19:00 o'clock.

-Todos:

-We need to make our events known to the organisers of the to the Newsletter der Kultur und Kreativwirtschaft. https://kreativwirtschaftszentren-heidelberg.de/news/

-Current Status:

-We are ready for the first meeting today, and it is looking great!
-Thanks for all the support from our community!